yal103/league_of_legends_analysis/README.md

 ## Baseline Model

 We use a **Logistic Regression classifier** as the baseline model to predict whether a team wins a match (`result`).
 It is an appropriate baseline because it is simple and well suited for binary classification.
-The model uses six features: `gamelength`, `wardsplaced`, `wardskilled`, `controlwardsbought`, `visionscore`, and `side`.
-Of these, five are quantitative (`gamelength`, `wardsplaced`, `wardskilled`, `controlwardsbought`, `visionscore`), one is nominal (`side`), while none of them are ordinal.
+The model uses four features: `wardsplaced`, `wardskilled`, and `visionscore`.
+They are all quantitative variables (none of them are ordinal or nominal).

-To preprocess the data, the quantitative features are passed through without transformation, while the nominal feature `side` is one-hot encoded (and dropping one of the classes to prevent multicollinearity).
+To preprocess the data, the quantitative features are passed through without transformation.

-After training and fitting our model, we get an accuracy score on our training data of **71.84%** and an accuracy score on our testing data of **71.11%**.
-We also obtain similar recall, precision, and F1 scores of approximately 71% each.
+After training and fitting our model, we get an accuracy score on our training data of **64.98%** and an accuracy score on our testing data of **64.91%**.
+We also obtain similar recall (0.627), precision (0.653), and F1 (0.640) scores.

-The model performs moderately well, as a moderately high accuracy indicates that vision metrics and game context does provide pretty meaningful information on match outcomes.
-However, the model does classify an outcome relatively frequently, around 29% of the time.
+The model performs moderately, as a moderate accuracy indicates that vision metrics and game context does provide somewhat meaningful information on match outcomes.
+However, the model does classify an outcome relatively frequently, around 35% of the time.

 ## Final Model